Learning in a Small/Big World: Proofs

-\begin{proof} First, as $M=1$ for individual $A$, his action is constant in all periods for all signal realizations.
-The optimal automaton is thus $M^{2}=M^{3}=\emptyset$ and $a^{A}_{t}=1$ for all $t$.
-Now I characterize the(almost) optimal updating mechanism of individual $B$.
-With some abuse of notations, denote $L_{2}^{*}(nn')$ as optimal utility loss where the DM chooses action $n$ in memory state ~$1$ and action~$n'$ in memory state~$2$.
-By building on results in \cite{hellman1970learning}, we have
+First, as $M=1$ for individual $A$, his action is constant in all periods for all signal realizations and thus $d(1)=1$.
+Individual~$A$ always take action~$1$.
+Now I characterize the $\epsilon$-optimal updating mechanism of individual $B$.
+With some abuse of notations, denote $L_{2}^{*}(nn')$ as optimal utility loss where the DM chooses action $n$ in memory state~$1$ and action~$n'$ in memory state~$2$.
+We have, obviously,